-Sweet and creamy white chocolate ganache whipped cream is perfect for any recipe where you’d use whipped cream.
+Sweet and creamy two-ingredient white chocolate ganache whipped cream is perfect for any recipe where you’d use whipped cream.
 It also makes a wonderfully light and airy frosting for cakes and cupcakes.

 I’ve always loved whipped cream based frosting on cakes.
 I love how light and airy it is.
 I know not everyone loves whipped cream frosting but this two ingredient white chocolate ganache whipped cream will surely change your mind!
 Yes, TWO INGREDIENTS.
 TWO!

 Making white chocolate ganache sounds daunting.
 But don’t run away because it’s super easy!
 It involves heating cream and white chocolate chips together until the chocolate is melted and the mixture is smooth then chilling it.
 Yep, two ingredients, two steps.

 **November 30, 2015 UPDATE – I have updated the recipe with specific recommendations for the white chocolate in this recipe.
 Make sure you are working with NEW white chocolate.
 Using old white chocolate can result in this recipe not working.
 Using Nestle brand white chocolate chips will also result in this recipe not working correctly.

 Also, the times suggested for whipping the cream may depend on the speed and power of your mixer.
 The best way to tell if your whipped cream is ready is by seeing how well it holds it’s shape on the whisk.
 If it falls/drips off, it’s too soft.
 If it holds a nice peak and stays firm on the whisk, it’s done.
 Whipping it too long will result in it separating.
 I’ve also updated the recipe to specify “whipping cream” vs. heavy cream.**

 be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – i love seeing what you make!